google/keytransparency/docs/api_gen.md

 ### GetEntryRequest

-Get request for a user object.
+Get request for a user profile.

 <table>
  <tr>